inshell-art/glyph-registry/README.md

 ## 3 · Registry (`hooks.yml`)

-Each entry is one stanza, e.g.:
+Each entry is one stanza with `name, kind, contract, network, repo, description`, e.g.:

 ```yaml
 - name: GradientGlyph